 - salt to taste

-- 2 tbsp finely chopped methi / fenugreek leaves
+- 2 tablespoon finely chopped methi / fenugreek leaves

 - 1 onion finely chopped